heystevegray/dev-portfolio-netlify-cms/content/til/the-double-tab.md

 ```

 ## Summary
-Programmatically open new tabs in your terminal, and open your browser to `http://localhost:3000`.
+Programmatically open new tabs in your terminal, and open your browser to `http://localhost:3000` with one `npm` script.

 ## Description